noahplacke/gandon-ramsay-report/index.md

 ### Background
 Our data was sourced from the [Food.com Recipes and Interactions](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions?select=RAW_recipes.csv) (Kaggle dataset) because it was the only dataset available that met our criteria for both ingredients and instructions.
 We wanted ingredients to be specific to a level that there would be overlap between multiple recipes.
 For example, if a recipe called for macaroni noodles, we wanted the ingredient to be listed as "macaroni noodles" and not something extremely specific like "Kraft-brand Macaroni Elbow Noodles".
 Our only shortcoming is that there are no measurements for the ingredients, only if it is included in the recipe or not.
 For instructions, we also wanted something that leaned towards simple because too many unnecessary words could cause trouble when training our model.
 The Kaggle dataset managed to satisfy our requirements compared to other data sources.

+The Kaggle dataset had about 180K recipes, which we had to reduce down to about 25K in order to run successfully on our machines.

 ### Processing
 Our data started off with many columns we didn't need such as number of steps, number of ingredients, and a description.
 Our first task was to remove unnecessary columns using